fbpx

 how much does it cost to make a podcast

-You’re ready to launch a podcast, but how much have you budgeted for it?
+Are you ready to finally launch your dream show but unsure how much it costs to produce a podcast?
 Podcasting isn’t free and I’m here to tell you just how much you should be ready to spend when you start a podcast!

 Clocking In with Haylee Gaffin is produced and brought to you by Gaffin Creative, a podcast production company for creative entrepreneurs.
 Learn more about our services at Gaffincreative.com, plus you’ll also find resources, show notes, and more for the Clocking In Podcast.

 A few startup expenses include podcasting gear, royalty-free music, and hosting.
-In last week’s episode I mentioned that you can get by paying as little as $200 for the gear, music, and the first full month of hosting and even less if you find a good sale.
-This is primarily if you do things on your own.
+For new podcasters, the good news is that you can get by paying as little as $200 for the gear, music, and the first full month of hosting.
+You may pay even less if you find a good sale!

 Podcasting Gear

-The items that I just listed are very beginner-level for podcasting.
-You can dive further into the podcasting world with recorders or mix boards but for most of my clients that definitely is not a requirement.
-You can get really nice clean audio with a decent mic and a quiet space.
+The podcast gear that I just listed is very beginner-level.
+You can dive further into the podcasting world with recorders or mix boards, but that’s definitely not a requirement.
+You can get really clean audio with a decent mic and a quiet space.

 Royalty-Free Music

 The next item you’ll want to invest in is royalty-free music.
-Purchasing a license for royalty-free music is so important to keeping your podcast legal.
+Purchasing a license for royalty-free music is so important because it keeps your podcast legal.
 Basically, this license will give you permission from the original artists to use the music on your podcast.
-There are three sites I recommend using over on the blog as well where I break down what I love about each and what types of licenses they offer here.

 My favorite is Premium Beat because they offer a standard license for a one-time fee of $49.
 That allows you to use the music in every single episode of your podcast versus some of the other sites which require you to purchase a monthly subscription for usage on multiple episodes.

-The next thing is hosting, which hosting is the one item that I get the most shock over from potential podcast hosts.
+The next startup podcast production cost is hosting, which most of my new clients are shocked to learn they have to pay for.
 Why?
 Because most people who aren’t in the podcasting world don’t realize you have to pay for your podcast to be published on platforms like Apple, Spotify, and more.

-So now that we’ve covered the required costs of a podcast upfront, let’s dive into those optional but also recommended components that I discussed last week: website building and hosting, Podcast Producer, graphic designer and templates, recording platforms, transcription, service, and even guest gifting.
+Now that we’ve covered the required costs of a podcast upfront, let’s dive into some optional components that I recommend.
+These include website building and hosting, hiring a podcast producer, graphic design and templates, recording platforms, a transcription service, and even guest gifting.

 Website Building and Hosting

-For Clocking In, I’m using my existing website to house the show notes for SEO purposes, but also to drive traffic to my website from this podcast where I have listeners who fit my ideal audience.
-By linking resources mentioned in this episode in my show notes, it’s likely that you’ll head there to check them out, therefore, meaning you’ll likely start exploring the rest of my site.
-Plus, if you’re really planning it out, well, you can drive new subscribers to your email list.
-So don’t forget to download that worksheet.
-If you don’t already have an existing site, website hosting can cost around $180 for yearly hosting from places like Bluehost name cheap or GoDaddy, when it comes to design and building the cost of a website ranges based on who you hire.
+For example, with Clocking In, I’m using my existing website to house the show notes for SEO purposes, but also to drive traffic to my website from this podcast.
+By linking resources mentioned in this episode in my show notes, you’ll likely head there to check them out and start exploring the rest of my site.

-I’m helping them with their overall goal and marketing of their podcasts.
-This cost can vary depending on the services that you choose to hand off to a producer, and how often you’re releasing episodes.
-For most of my clients.
-They’re working with me in full capacity, meaning I’m handling everything after they hit record, including that strategy, SEO and so much more.
+Podcast production costs can vary depending on the services that you choose to hand off to a producer, and how often you’re releasing episodes.
+Most of my clients work with me in full capacity, meaning I’m handling everything after they hit record, including strategy, SEO, and so much more.

 Graphic Design